LetMeR00t/TA-zscaler-api/README.md

 - All ZIA or ZPA configurations can be recovered periodically partially or totally within Splunk to check changes over time
 - Ability to create "application segments" automatically through a custom alert action or using a dedicated dashboard that could check input data before sending

+# Configuration
+TBD soon

+Good practice is to use one account for one instance.
+Don't use the same account for different instances.
+Moreover, don't use different accounts with the same username on different instances (you will have some issues with the scripts)

 # Security of credentials
-To let Splunk interact with Zscaler, you will have to provide critical information such as the Zscaler customer ID, a client ID and a client password.
+To let Splunk interact with Zscaler, you will have to provide critical information such as the Zscaler customer ID, a client ID and a client password for ZPA.

 Those information are stored in the application in plaintext for the Zscaler customer ID and the client ID, the client secret as for it is stored in the storage/password feature of Splunk and is encrypted.